 Steep sections are exponentially more difficult

 The cotacol formula does not look at the average gradient of an ascent, but divides it into 100-meter sections.
 The formula then assigns each section difficulty points.
 By doing this, the approach takes into account the often erratic pattern of climbs.
-Steep sections get exponentially more points, because it becomes exponentially more difficult to ride 100 meters if it gets more steeper.
-For example, an smooth ascent scores relatively less climbing points than a climb with a steeper section, even if they have the same height difference.
+Steep sections get exponentially more points, because it becomes exponentially more difficult to ride 100 meters if it gets steeper.
+For example, a smooth ascent scores relatively less difficulty points than a climb with a steeper section, even if they have the same height difference.

 Nowadays thousands of recordings by bike computer (with altimeters) have been made of each climb in Europe.
 In addition, geographical data with extreme accuracy (LIDAR) is available.
 This makes it possible to apply the formula even better.
 For example, we can now cut climbs into pieces of just 25 meters, which makes the calculation even more accurate than was possible during the making of the Encyclopedia Cotacol.

 Although the number of difficulty points is perfect for comparing climbs in the same region, you could also perfectly compare the Alpe d'Huez with the super steep cobblestone climb Koppenberg.
-The number of climbing points indicates the total effort it takes to reach the top of a climb, where the total duration of the effort ensures that the Alpe d'Huez will get many more climbing points.
+The number of climbing points indicates the total effort it takes to reach the top of a climb, where the total duration of the effort ensures that the Alpe d'Huez will get many more difficulty points.
 However, there will be more people thinking of getting off the bike on the short steep section of the Koppenberg, but that one moment does not mean that it takes more effort to cycle the Koppenberg than the Alpe d'Huez.